Take deposits for weight based products

 Duplicating your live theme

-7. Optional: Enable the Downpay cart subtotal block for additional clarity and click it to adjust it's settings.
+- Enable the Downpay cart subtotal block for additional clarity.
+Click it to adjust its settings.

 Creating a weight-based deposit purchase option

-2. The name of the purchase option will be used as an internal order tag.
-We recommend deposit product or similar.
+- The name of the purchase option will be used as an internal order tag.
+We recommend

-1. Set your balance due date.
-A date must set however nothing will be forced to happen on this date.
+- This value is required, but nothing will happen on this date unless you set it up.
 Normally we recommend basing it on your expected timelines.

 Adjusting the wording of fields on checkout and email templates